bytecodealliance/wasmtime/docs/langref.rst

     A floating point condition code.
 See the :inst:`fcmp` instruction for details.

-The two IEEE floating point immediate types :type:`ieee32` and :type:`ieee64` are displayed as hexadecimal floating point literals in the textual :term:`IL` format.
+The two IEEE floating point immediate types :type:`ieee32` and :type:`ieee64` are displayed as hexadecimal floating point literals in the textual :term:`IR` format.
 Decimal floating point literals are not allowed because some computer systems can round differently when converting to binary.
 The hexadecimal floating point format is mostly the same as the one used by C99, but extended